ralfebert/MuseumGuide/README.md

 I am currently pondering these questions:

 * Is this great or is there a better way to structure this?
 * SwiftUI's `.refreshable` modifier implies a different structure where the View itself knows the state of the async task and visualizes it.
-This is very different than the usual approach.
-Is this a good idea / can it be mixed well with async in the model layer?
+This is very different than usual.
+Is this a good idea / does it blend well with async in the model layer?
 * How can the `RandomArtworkModel#reload` method be generic? (async + MainActor seems to prevent writing this code only once and reusing it)